aklivity/zilla-docs/src/tutorials/quickstart/kafka-proxies.md

 There is an `mqtt-simulator` included in the quickstart that will produce mock messages and sent to Zilla.
 The simulator uses the python `paho-mqtt` library and the MQTT v5 specification.

+The [iot-sessions](http://localhost/ui/clusters/local/all-topics/iot-sessions/messages) Kafka topic will have a record for each of the connections states Zilla has managed between it and the clients.
+You can see the `client-id` in the key and the `topic` in the value when necessary.

 ### Publish your own messages

 Using your own topic name you can subscribe and publish an MQTT message.

 Setting the `retain` flag to true on to your topic will send that message to the `retained` Kafka topic.
 After those messages are published a new subscription will get the last message sent for that topic.

+The [iot-messages](http://localhost/ui/clusters/local/all-topics/iot-messages/messages) Kafka topic will have every message sent to the broker.
+The [iot-retained](http://localhost/ui/clusters/local/all-topics/iot-retained/messages) Kafka topic will have only messages sent with the `retain` flag set to true.
+By log compacting this topic it will only return the most recent copy of the message to a newly subscribed client.

 ::: note Going Deeper
 Zilla can be configured for more use cases that we aren't able to cover in this quickstart.
 Here are some other interesting examples you will want to check out.